Nathan Greene (lawyer): International Juridical Association (IJA)

 To liberty: they have... narrowed the employer's freedom to be irresponsible in the use of his economic power.
 For liberty: they have raised millions of workingmen to the dignity of free human beings; they have given millions of workingmen access to freedoms about which they had become deeply cynical...

 I have heard an important person in this City defend what he called Henry Ford's right of free speech in the cases I have discussed.
 He said, "I am for free speech though the universe shall smash.

 Forgive the IJA.
 We are for free speech in an un-smashed... world.
 We believe speech and the other civil liberties are meaningful only to men who dare to use them.
 And that before "daring" come bread and water, come roots in the community, come respite from fear.
 Only a resaonbly whole world, not a "smashed" world, will ever tolerate free speech.

 In the speech, Greene also criticized the ACLU, which "hoped that on a level playing field, workers' private collective strength could effectively counter the power of capital.
 Its onetime allies [i.e., including the IJA] reminded it, unavailingly, that background inequalities made its vision fanciful – that employer speech was "a protected commodity in a monopoly market."

 In 1945, King had Greene write the brief for Bridges v.
 Wixon.
-"In essence, the King-Greene case theor argued that a denial of due process occurred because the government had already litigated the case (via the Landis decision), thereby resulting in a form of double jeopardy.
+In essence, the King-Greene case theory argued that a denial of due process occurred because the government had already litigated the case (via the Landis decision), thereby resulting in a form of double jeopardy.
 In addition, the law due process was violated since Congress had passed the law under which he was prosecuted after Bridges' earlier legal victories.